rhsgsa/hybrid-cloud-coolstore/README.md

 		oc get clusterimagesets

-*   If one of the clusters fail to provision, destroy the cluster using the ACM Hub console, and reprovision the cluster using the `create-single-cluster` script
+*   If one of the clusters fail to provision, destroy the cluster using the ACM Hub console, and re-provision the cluster using the `create-single-cluster` script

-	*   To reprovision `coolstore-a`,
+	*   To re-provision `coolstore-a`,

 			./scripts/create-single-cluster 0

-	*   To reprovision `coolstore-b`,
+	*   To re-provision `coolstore-b`,

 			./scripts/create-single-cluster 1

-	*   To reprovision `coolstore-c`,
+	*   To re-provision `coolstore-c`,

 			./scripts/create-single-cluster 2